Mr. Mom: Production

 While working at Motown Productions, story editor and struggling producer Lauren Shuler read an article in National Lampoon written by John Hughes and kept in touch with him.
-One day, Hughes told Shuler about a disastrous experience he had looking after his two children in the absence of his wife, which Shuler found hilarious.
+One day, Hughes told Shuler about a disastrous experience he had looking after his two children John and James in the absence of his wife Nancy, which Shuler found hilarious.
 After Hughes asked if that could make a good movie, she replied that "it sure sounds funny to me".
 Hughes wrote the film and flew to Los Angeles to rewrite the script with Shuler.
 As Hughes had a TV deal with Aaron Spelling, he brought him in as an executive producer.
-Studio executives at Universal Studios, unhappy that Hughes worked in Chicago and not Los Angeles, fired him, bringing in a group of TV writers to remake his script.
+Studio executives at Universal Studios, unhappy that Hughes worked in Chicago and not Los Angeles, fired him, bringing in a group of TV writers to rewrite his script.

 Ron Howard was offered the opportunity to direct the film but turned it down to do Splash.
 At this point, the studio decided to turn the project into a feature film instead of a television movie.
 Shuler, who remained as a producer, said that while she liked the final product, she thought Hughes' original script was better.
 Shuler was told by a friend, agent Laurie Perlman, about "this guy who is really funny" whom she represented, Michael Keaton.
 After meeting Keaton and seeing his screen debut, 1982's Night Shift, Shuler sent the actor the Mr. Mom script.